SKevo18/mhk_mods/sources/mods/mhk_2_en/moon_karts/README.md

 # Moon Karts for Moorhuhn Kart 2 (en)

 > Applies moon-like gravity to all karts.
+This makes steering more difficult.

 ## Installation instructions